The Internet is abundant in all sorts of newfangled resume ideas.

 It's a perfect classic resume layout for a chronological resume.

+career changer resumes and candidates making resumes with little professional experience.
 Pro Tip: Our resume builder lets you quickly switch between different templates to see which one works best for you.
+8 Crisp

 It's a very spacious traditional resume template that lets you include quite a lot of information.